Red5Rebel/Red5Rebel/README.md

+# 👋 "Hello, World!"

-# 👋 About Me
+About Me

-I'm a self-hosting enthusiast running Proxmox with a growing collection of open source applications.
-My tech journey started with BASIC programs from Byte Magazine and hand-coded HTML, and now I'm diving into modern development with React, Tailwind, and Python.
+I'm a self-hosting enthusiast running Proxmox with more than a few open source applications occupying VMs and LXCs.
+My tech journey started long, long ago in what seems like a galaxy far, far away - spending my early-mid childhood days with my Dad over my shoulder as we learned Atari BASIC language through programming tutorials in Compute! & BYTE Magazine.
+Now, after crossing the line into middle age, I'm venturing into the world of modern development with ReactJS, Tailwind CSS, Python etc. (wish me luck!)

-## 🔧 Current Setup
+## :desktop_computer: Current Setup
-- Self-hosted infrastructure on Proxmox/Debian
+- Self-hosted infrastructure on Proxmox 9
+- Generally a Windows user, but totally dig Debian Linux
 - Exploring containerization and automation
 - Building real projects to learn modern web and application development

-## 💡 Interests
+## :computer: Tech
+- Computer hardware architecture and optimization
+- Open source software and self-hosting
 - AI/ML from technical, practical, and philosophical angles
-- Science, theoretical physics, and the intersection of computing and physics
-- Sci-fi and retro futurism—where we thought we'd be vs. where we are vs. where we should be.
-- Computer hardware architecture and optimization
-- Open source software and self-hosting solutions
+## :alien: Sci-Fi and RetroFuturism
+- Star Wars: Episode IV - A New Hope & Tron (1982) sparked my love for all things geeky when I was around 4 years old.
+## :joystick: Gaming
-- Gaming since the Atari 2600 era (currently Xbox Series X)
+- Started in the Atari 2600 era (currently rock an Xbox Series X)
+## :satellite: Science
+- Theoretcal Physics
+- String Theory
+- The origins of life
+- The search for extraterrestrial intelligence

-## 🌱 Learning Journey
+## :rocket: Learning Journey

-I bring decades of Windows expertise and systems thinking to my development learning curve.
-I'm building competency through hands-on projects rather than theoretical knowledge—learning by doing, voiding warranties, breaking things and (hopefully) fixing them.
+I bring decades of Windows expertise (Hello, Windows 3.1) and systems thinking to my development learning curve.
+I'm building competency through hands-on projects—learning by doing, voiding warranties, breaking things and (hopefully) fixing them.

-## ⚛️ Currently living in the heart of the Manhattan Project
+## ⚛️ Currently living in the Secret City at the heart of the Manhattan Project :radioactive:

-Always happy to connect with people who remember when "multimedia" meant the choice between a 3.5-inch floppy disc and a CD-R
+Always happy to connect with self-hosters, open source developers, and people who remember when "multimedia" meant the choice between a :floppy_disk: 3.5-inch floppy disc and a CD-R :cd: (anyone remember Zip Drives?)

 <!--
 **Red5Rebel/Red5Rebel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.